imagej/imagej.github.io/_pages/plugins/trackmate/performance.md

 The computer used for these tests is the following:

-` Mac¬Pro`
+* Mac Pro
-` mi-2010`
+* mi-2010
-` Processor  2 x 2.66 GHz 6-Core Intel Xeon`
+* Processor  2 x 2.66 GHz 6-Core Intel Xeon
-` Memory  24 GB 1333 MHz DDR3 ECC`
+* Memory  24 GB 1333 MHz DDR3 ECC
-` Software  Mac OS X Lion 10.7.5 (11G63)`
+* Software  Mac OS X Lion 10.7.5 (11G63)

 Time of execution.
 ------------------

-The tests reported here were run on an Apple MacPro, 2 x 2.66 GHz 6-Core Intel Xeon, 24 Go 1333 MHz DDR3, running Mac OS X v10.7.5, with Java 1.6.
+The tests reported here were run on an Apple Mac Pro, 2 x 2.66 GHz 6-Core Intel Xeon, 24 Go 1333 MHz DDR3, running Mac OS X v10.7.5, with Java 1.6.
 The detectors instantiated were tamed to use only 1 thread.
 Unless indicated, the median filter and the sub-pixel localization were not done.

 ### The DoG & LoG detectors.